-During the twelve months ended June 30, 2022, the Company had negative cash flow, mainly resulting from addition to intangible assets.
+During the three months ended March 31, 2023, the Company had negative cash flow.
 The Company has not been profitable since its inception.
 There is no assurance that the Company will earn profits in the future or that profitability will be sustained.
 There is no assurance that future revenues will be sufficient to generate the funds required to continue the Company's business development and marketing activities.
 If the Company does not have sufficient capital to fund its operations, it may be required to reduce its sales and marketing efforts or forego certain business opportunities.